awsdocs/amazon-connect-admin-guide/doc_source/amazon-connect-release-notes.md

 #### Contact Flows<a name="jan19-flows"></a>
 + Resolved an issue where agent transfers were failing\.
-+ Resolved an issue that resulted in periodic delays in publishing contact flow logs\.
++ Resolved an issue that resulted in periodic delays in publishing flow logs\.

 #### Metrics and Reporting<a name="jan19-metrics"></a>
 + Resolved an issue in real\-time metrics reports where the page showed the wrong calculation for **Avg queue answer time**\.